kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Interlude 1

-For this screencast, we are using a third-party image upload service called **Imagga**.
+For this screencast, we are using a third-party image uploading service called, **Imagga**.

-You’ll need to create a free developer account with **Imagga**, to get authorization header, which needs to be included in each and every HTTP request so that only people with an account can use their services.
+You’ll need to create a free developer account with **Imagga**, to get authorization token, which needs to be included in each and every HTTP request, so that only people with an account can use their services.

 [Show **Imagga**'s signup and dashboard page]

 Go to: `https://imagga.com/auth/signup/hacker`, fill out the form, and list down `Authorization` token to somewhere, which we use later.

-We are using **Imagga**’s `content` endpoint to upload the photos, there are other endpoints also like `tagging` endpoint for the image recognition and `colors` endpoint for color identification.
+We are using **Imagga**’s `content` endpoint API to upload the photos, there are other API endpoints also like, `tagging` for the image recognition and `colors` for color identification.

-You can read all about the **Imagga** API at `http://docs.imagga.com`.
+You can read all about the **Imagga** APIs at `http://docs.imagga.com`.

 ## Demo 2